zodb/relstorage/docs/sqlite3/faq.rst

    database is locked as close to the end of the commit process as possible.

+   Note that packing a SQLite database makes no effort to reduce the amount of time spent writing to the database.
+It's unlikely you'll get meaningful parallel writes to happen while packing the database.
+If you plan to deploy SQLite databases to production, also plan to schedule downtime to pack them.

 Q: Should I disable RelStorage's cache when used with SQLite?

    A: Possibly (with ``cache-local-mb 0``).
 Let the operating system